-The Find-a-Mentor program was developed as part of NASP’s continued commitment to providing support at all levels of professional growth and development.
-This program helps connect professionals interested in providing mentorship or professional support with those who seek such support.
+The Find-a-Mentor program demonstrates NASP’s continued commitment to providing members with support at all levels of professional growth and development.
+This program connects members seeking mentorship and professional support with those wishing to provide such support.

-Mentors should have at least three years of experience in their current roles and settings to serve as a mentor.
-Student and Early Career members are ineligible to serve as mentors.
-Each mentor is expected to provide professional support to a minimum of one candidate for at least one academic year.
+As a mentor, you are asked to have a minimum of three years of experience practicing in your role and setting in the field of school psychology.
+Student and Early Career members are ineligible to serve as mentors due to the work experience required.
+Each mentor agrees to provide professional support to each mentee for at least one academic year.

-Once a professional support relationship has been established, mentors will have the option to provide professional support to additional mentees by adding their names back on the list.
-Regardless, mentors should expect potential mentees to make contact directly.
+Once a professional support relationship has been established, you will have the option to provide professional support to additional mentees by adding your name back on the list of potential mentors.

-Mentees are responsible for reviewing the list of potential mentors and selecting a mentor.
-Once a mentor accepts the request, mentees should work with the mentor to establish and negotiate the logistics of the professional support relationship (i.e., agreed upon goals, frequency and method of contact, etc.).
+As a mentee, you are responsible for reviewing the list of potential mentors, and then selecting a mentor.
+When a mentor accepts the request, mentee and mentor work together to establish and negotiate the logistics of the professional support relationship (i.e., agreed upon goals, frequency and method of contact, etc.).